Back to Reputation Management

 Why Do 1-Star Reviews Feel Like a Punch in the Gut?

-Because they are one.
+Because they are.
 Let's not pretend otherwise.

 One star.
 "Worst experience ever.
 The food was cold and nobody seemed to care."